 But following David and Solomon, the kingdom split, between Israel to the north which is a larger and more fertile and generally richer area, but where they had a tendency to go off and worship other gods; and Judah, to the south, which was smaller and more impoverished and where therefore there was less temptation to go a-whoring after other gods – and where the future capital, Jerusalem, was situated.

 The most powerful king at this time was probably Omri, the great King of Israel, who is barely mentioned in the Bible, except in hostile references, and whose daughter-in-law Jezebel became the typical wicked woman.
-Omri made Samaria his capital and founded other great cities such as Samaria, Hazor and Jezreel.
+Omri made Samaria his capital and rebuilt other great cities such as Megiddo, Hazor and Jezreel.
 However in around 722 BC Israel had its comeuppance when it was defeated by the Assyrians and its leaders were carried off to Assyria.
 However Judah continued to be semi-independent — though probably coming under the dominance of Egypt.

 The fall of the kingdom of Israel left the smaller Kingdom of Judah as the centre of the Jewish religion.
 Here the crucial figure seems to be that of Josiah, a king who reigned for all of 18 years, (639 to 609 BC).
 He plays a fairly modest role in the Bible, but modern scholars suspect that he was one of the most important kings of all, for it was under him that Judaism began to acquire some of its most important characteristics, and that the Old Testament, as we know it, began to be put together.
 This was the time when Jerusalem reached its greatest extent and the temple was rebuilt.